 In the year 2004, he won the Red Bull Team Snooker Championship again at China.
 In 2005, Pankaj burst into the Asian and Global stage, first winning the Asian Snooker Championship held in India and then winning the Double World Billiards Championship title held in Malta.

 During the Doha Asian Games 2006, he won the Gold Medal in English Billiards, during the singles, making India proud in a global level.
 Pankaj Advani’s specialty is that every award that he wins will not be his only once, but definitely twice or thrice for sure, and most importantly both for billiards and for snooker.

 Pankaj also pocketed the IBSF World Billiards Championship (Time) held in Singapore in 2007 and the Asian Billiards Championship held in Myanmar in 2008.
 He was the first Indian to win the Australian Open Billiards Championship.

-For his consistent and commendable efforts in bringing laurels in India, He was awarded the Arjuna Award in 2004 and followed it up in 2006 with the Rajiv Khel Ratna which is the highest award a sportsman in India can aspire for, among many others.
+For his consistent and commendable efforts in bringing laurels in India, He was awarded the Arjuna Award in 2004.
+He followed it up in 2006 with the Rajiv Khel Ratna, which is the highest award a sportsman in India can aspire for, among many others.
 Knowing Pankaj, he is sure to bring in many more laurels to the country for the rest of his life too.